Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

     }
 ```

-This example looks like this -

 <img src="https://github.com/Nagendra1997/mesibo-documentation/blob/master/audio_call.png" width="320" height="550">

 Great, that's it.
-Run your app and make receive an audio call, you will see your custom fragment instead of your default fragment.
+Run your app and receive an audio call.
+You will see your custom fragment instead of the default fragment.

 ### Incoming/Outgoing Video call

-Similar to Audio call Fragment, Video call fragment can also be customized.
+Similar to Audio Call Fragment, Video Call fragment can also be customized.
-As you have implelnted the methods of `MesiboCall.MesiboCallListener` you will find method `MesiboCall_getVideoCallFragment()`.
+In the implementation of `MesiboCall.MesiboCallListener` you will find the method `MesiboCall_getVideoCallFragment()`.

-This method returns a null Fragment by default that means Mesibo default Video Incoming?
-Outgoing fragment will be loaded.
-Now, to this, if you return your class that overrides `MesiboVideoCallFragment` you will be able to show your custom fragment for video calls.
+This method returns a null Fragment by default, that loads the default Mesibo Video Incoming/Outgoing fragment.
+Now, to this, if you return your custom class that overrides `MesiboVideoCallFragment` you will be able to show your custom fragment for video calls.

 Let's see how this is done -

 #### Create a fragment_videocall_custom.xml

-This XML file will be responsible for the UI of your custom fragment.
+This XML file is for the UI of your custom fragment.

 ```java